ChilliCream/graphql-platform/website/src/blog/2021-03-31-hotchocolate-11-1/2021-03-31-hotchocolate-11-1.md

 Well, that has changed over the time of our development on it.
 When we started looking at GraphQL clients, in general, and how we can bring something to .NET, we began to try out many things and experimented with the experience.

-The first internal StrawberryShake was GraphQL client built on top of IQueryable.
-The experience felt awful since we had to create syntax to describe a GraphQL query, and it never felt natural.
+The first internal StrawberryShake was a GraphQL client built on top of IQueryable.
+The experience felt awful since we had to create artificial C# syntax to describe a GraphQL query, and this never felt natural.
+We came away with the feeling that users would struggle guessing what selection syntax would translate into what GraphQL syntax.
+With directives and features like `@defer` it grew more and more awful.
 Ever since this first try, we were convinced to bring a better experience where GraphQL is front and center.
 We came away with the thought that it is best to do GraphQL with GraphQL.
 When we write a GraphQL query, we already have this beautiful and simple syntax that is strongly typed.
-The only thing we were missing is something that makes it a first citizen in the .NET IDEs.
+The only thing we were missing is something that makes it a first citizen in the .NET IDEs and the .NET build process.

 The first public preview of Strawberry Shake began to go down this path by compiling the GraphQL queries into C# code.
 Still, it essentially was a glorified HttpClient.

 After our first tries with Strawberry Shake, we polled our community and looked at what people want to do with a GraphQL client in .NET.
 There are actually three different use-cases people want to tackle with Strawberry Shake.

-Build an application with GraphQL (Xamarin/Blazor)
+- Build an application (frontend/UI) with GraphQL (Xamarin/Blazor)
-Do server to server communication
+- Do server-to-server communication
-Write unit tests against a GraphQL server
+- Write unit tests against a GraphQL server

 When we polled our users, we found that 1 and 2 have an almost equal share of people.
 Use-Case 2 is a bit bigger.
-The group that wants to write tests with it is the smallest.
+The group that wants to write tests with Strawberry Shake is the smallest at around 10%.

 When we restarted the development on Strawberry Shake, we thought building a GraphQL client for the first group would allow us to disrupt the ecosystem the most.
 Something like Relay or Apollo client is completely missing in the .NET ecosystem.
-If we look at patterns and how UIs are built in .NET, we see that it is over complicated to achieve these reactive UIs that work even when your application goes offline with optimistic mutations.
+If we look at patterns and how UIs are built in .NET, we see that it is over complicated to achieve these reactive UIs that work even when your application goes offline with things like optimistic mutations.

 So, for version 11.1, we set the focus on .NET frontend developers.